Popiół – Zabobony

 Brainstorm - Wall of Skulls - 70%

-For a long time, Brainstorm have been one of the shining names in often static power metal genre and they have done that without ever really breaking outside the rather narrow frames of the genre.
+For a long time, Brainstorm have been one of the shining names in the often static power metal genre, and they have done that without ever really breaking outside the rather narrow frames of the genre.
 They achieved that by constantly delivering albums packed with very strong songwriting, solid performance and perhaps most noticeably such an outstanding sense for delivering some remarkable melodies.

 That being said, the band really does shine when they deliver those perfectly bolted rockers like “Stigmatized (Shadows Fall)” and “Solitude” as they do when they just about everywhere deliver the infectious hooks.
-Some of the finest moments on the album come when the band dials down the intensity and dials up for catchy yet razor sharp beauty like on “Holding On” and “Glory Disappears”.
+Some of the finest moments on the album come when the band dials down the intensity and dials up for catchy yet razor sharp beauty, like on “Holding On” and “Glory Disappears”.

-But what album does lack are those more grand and epic moments that give the album edge and unpredictability.
+But what the album does lack are those more grand and epic moments that give the album an edge and unpredictability.
 Few songs in vain of “Jeanne Boulet (1764)”, “Bellow the Line” and “My Own Hell” would really serve it well.

-Sonically the band is on familiar ground continuing improving the production quality, which they also quite drastically did on Midnight Ghost .
+Sonically, the band is on familiar ground, continuing improving the production quality, which they also quite drastically did on Midnight Ghost.

 www.brainstorm-web.net